-Session III--September 17--Valuing stocks and bonds; cost of capital, capital budgeting
+Session III--September 13--Valuing stocks and bonds; cost of capital, capital budgeting

 Download: Taco Frio case for next week

-Session VII--October 15--Working capital management, managing current assets
+Session VII--October 11--Working capital management, managing current assets

 Prepare: Be prepared to discuss Ethical Dilemma: Money Back Guarantee, No Questions Asked (BB, p.
 623)

-Session IX--November 5 (date is correct)--Forecasting, planning and control; advanced topics
+Session IX--October 25--Forecasting, planning and control; advanced topics

 Prepare: Case on forecasting.
 We did the part of this case at week 2.

-In class examination covering sessions VI through IX.
-This examination will be approximately 2-1/2 hours in length.
+In class examination covering sessions VI through X. This examination will be approximately 2-1/2 hours in length.

-Session XII--November 26--Investments, financial planning and estate planning
+Session XII--November 15--Investments, financial planning and estate planning

 In this class we will discuss the various stock and bond investments that you can make.
 Remember that your purchase decisions are the other half of your firm's sale decisions, so that at the same time you are learning to buy securities, you will be learning to sell them.